IBM-Cloud/terraform-provider-ibm/website/docs/d/config_aggregator_settings.html.markdown

 ## Attribute Reference

 After your data source is created, you can read values from the following attributes.
+* `instance_id` - (Required, Forces new resource, String) The GUID of the Configuration Aggregator instance.
+* `region` - (Optional, Forces new resource, String) The region of the Configuration Aggregator instance.
+If not provided defaults to the region defined in the IBM provider configuration.
 * `id` - The unique identifier of the config_aggregator_settings.
 * `additional_scope` - (List) The additional scope that enables resource collection for Enterprise acccounts.
   * Constraints: The maximum length is `10` items.
 The minimum length is `0` items.